 Every business out there has a conversion funnel, whether defined or not, but it exists.
 Every business person or entrepreneur knows that you can’t just open a store or website and expect people to come and buy from you.

 You have to create a buzz among your target audience to let them know about your products and services.
-And reach out to them again in one or another form to remind them or offer better deals.
+And once they visit your store, you need to guide them stage-by-stage until they complete the purchase.

-And that’s what a conversion funnel is all about.
+And that process of guiding a visitor through the purchasing journey is what a conversion funnel is all about.
 It just helps you track and understand your audience better.